 - Be respectful of others when asking questions.
 Ask the presenter if it’s OK to ask another question rather than assuming it is.
 You’re seldom the only one with questions.

 After watching these webinars, I’m glad I don’t have to do these presentations.
 I did my share and made my mistakes.
 I found out the hard way that some web conferencing providers don’t like dual monitors and that I speak too fast.
-The best webinars I attended were ones where presenters and attendees had mutual respect for each other and their time.
+The best webinars I attended were when presenters and attendees had mutual respect for each other and their time.